youtube/cobalt/starboard/doc/principles.md

 ### Specify public APIs concretely and narrowly.

-A broader specification of the behavior of an API function makes life easier for the implementor, but more difficult for anyone attempting to use the API.
+A broader specification of the behavior of an API function makes life easier for the implementer, but more difficult for anyone attempting to use the API.
 An API can be so weakly specified that it is not usable across platforms.
 It can also be so strictly specified that it is not implementable across platforms. **Err on the side of narrower specifications**, requiring generality only when